ViktorWelbers/Bring-CLI/README.md

 - [x] Add support for adding and removing recipes from the shopping list.
 - [ ] Add unit tests.
 - [ ] Add Generative AI support to parse recipes from websites and store them.
+- [ ] Add Support for Whisper to add models via Voice commands
 - [ ] Add support for multiple lists.
 - [ ] Add support for login via email and password.
 - [ ] Add support for login via Google.